Courses

 Acts 1:3 says that Jesus spent 40 days after his death and resurrection visiting the ones he loved.
 He demonstrated that it was important to him to calm their fears, ease their doubts, reassure them of his unfailing love, and to remind them of their purpose.

 On this “Contemplative Writing Pilgrimage”, we will follow Jesus through scripture for 40 days and reflect on how the stories shape the narrative of our own lives.
-We will combine the spiritual practice of contemplation with narrative writing techniques to deepen our awareness of God’s faithfulness, presence, and unconditional love.
-Participants will be provided with a journal template to use as their guide through the 40 days.
+We will combine the spiritual practice of contemplation with narrative writing techniques to deepen our awareness of God’s faithfulness, presence, and unconditional love in the wake of trauma, grief, and loss.

 What Others Have Said…